soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

-Consider the following contrived example: let's say that we want to write an algorithm for adding two natural numbers together, and we don't have a standard operation to do that (+), but we do have two operations we could do for each number: `increment` and `decrement`.
+Consider the following contrived example: let's say that we want to write an algorithm for adding two natural numbers together, and we don't have a standard operation to do that (+), but we do have two operations we could use on each number: `increment` and `decrement`.

 A solution we could come up with is to slowly "pass" one number